myrne/faithful/README.md

     console.error error
 ```

-By necessity, `faithful.reduce` does it's processing serially.
+By necessity, `faithful.reduce` does its processing serially.
 The value of the reduction after a particular step `i` must be known before the next step can be executed.
 When possible, it's advisable to first get an array values in a parallel fashion (for example by employing `faithful.map`) and then calling `reduce` on the resulting array.

 ## Credits